Never Let Go (2024 film)

 Never Let Go is a 2024 American survival horror film directed by Alexandre Aja.
-The film stars Halle Berry as a parent living with her sons in an isolated cabin, where survival is a resource.
+The film stars Halle Berry, Percy Daggs IV, and Anthony B. Jenkins.
+The film follows a mother with schizophrenia and her twin sons living in isolation in a remote cabin.

 Never Let Go premiered at the Regal Times Square in New York City on September 16, 2024, and was released in the United States by Lionsgate on September 20, 2024.